• Skip to primary navigation

 • Drain and rinse the chili beans, black beans, and corn to help lower the sodium content.
 Stir them into the soup along with three cups of filtered water.

 • Cover and bring to a boil, then lower the heat to medium low and let it simmer for 30 minutes, stirring every 10 minutes.
-Add more water or adjust the seasonings if necessary, then cook for another 15 minutes.
+Taste and adjust the seasonings, adding more salt or cumin, if necessary, then cook for another 15 minutes.

-• Serve warm with a selection of Tex-Mex toppings.
+• Serve our taco soup warm with a selection of Tex-Mex toppings.

 Notes